Submitted by guest blogger Troy Thomas

 Whether it’s the name of the trail system or my holiday cravings rearing their ugly head, I can’t stop looking for blueberry bushes.

 To the left, a trail marker tacked to a tree shows me the way: down and to the right takes me away from my counter-clockwise loop and deeper into the wood if I so choose, but not today.
 That’s where a picture of the map on my cell phone comes in handy to reassure and remind.

 The arrow points me to another continuous left turn to stay in my loop and stay on track.

 I think, only for a moment, about adding this to my fine rock collection at home, but I think better of it — this time!

-In only 45 minutes, I’ve dropped a couple pounds of chocolate covered cashews, and I didn’t fall down once — a win for me.
+In only 45 minutes, I’ve dropped a couple of pounds and I didn’t fall down once — a win for me.
 I feel good and regret not adding the extra 15 minutes to my hike and ascending the new Lean-to trail and mounting the summit to take in the view, but maybe you can?